Observer Media: History

 In 2007, Jared Kushner began acquiring and merging several print and online media publications into the Observer brand, including The New York Observer, BetaBeat, Gallerist, NY Politicker, SCENE Magazine, and PolitickerNJ.
 These acquisitions became integrated into the website observer.com (Gallerist was integrated in September 2014, PolitickerNY in March 2014, BetaBeat in January 2015, and PolitickerNJ in August 2016).

 In March 2012, Observer Media launched The Commercial Observer, a commercial real estate publication.
 The organization has since received various awards, including "NAREE's 65th Annual Real Estate Journalism" award, "Best Team Report Silver" award (2013), and "Best Weekly Newspaper Report Silver" award (2014).
 The Commercial Observer publishes at commercialobserver.com, and also publishes weekly print edition.

-Joseph Meyer now owns the company through his investment firm Observer Capital, and serves as Chairman and Publisher.
+Joseph Meyer now owns the company through his investment firm Observer Capital, and serves as chairman and publisher.
 Jared Kushner has no ownership stake in and has no role in the company.

 James R. Freiman was named CEO of Observer Media in November 2022.
 Previously, Michael Rose, the former president of What to Expect, a subsidiary of Everyday Health, was named CEO of Observer Media on October 9, 2019.

 Format

-The Observer online site includes three main content categories: Business, Arts & Entertainment.
+The Observer online site includes four main content categories: Business, Art, Lifestyle & Culture.
 Observer Media discontinued a print edition called The New York Observer in November 2016.
 The Commercial Observer online site includes sections such as Leases, Finance, Sales, Design & Construction, Technology, Markets and Events.